 - Open up the Service Control Manager and stop the Cerberus FTP Server Service.
 You will see "Cerberus FTP Server" listed in the services list.
 You can access the Service Control Manager by going into the Control Panel, selecting Administrative Tools, and then Services.
 Once the Service Control Manager is open, right-click on the Cerberus FTP Server service and select Stop.

-- You can now start Cerberus in application mode by clicking on the Cerberus FTP Server icon on the desktop or through the Program Manager.
-It should startup in application mode without any prompts for passwords.
-If you are not running as an Administrator then right click on the icon and "Run as Administrator" to ensure the application is started with the correct privileges.
+- You can now start Cerberus in application mode by right clicking on the Cerberus FTP Server icon on the desktop, or through the Program Manager, and selecting "Run as Administrator".
+Cerberus should startup in application mode without any prompts for passwords.
+Selecting "Run as Administrator" is important to ensure the application is started with the correct privileges to save your changes.

 - In Cerberus FTP Server, open the Server Manager and select the Remote page.
 There is a button to set an Admin password.
 Set it to anything you like and click Save to close the Server Manager.